thorswap/SwapKit/swapkit-api/swapkit-api/README.md

 # ⚙ SwapKit API

 The SwapKit API by THORSwap is a cutting-edge quote and routing API for cross-chain swaps.
-Our comprehensive solution enables you to swap assets across a variety of blockchains, in a totally decentralised manner.
+Our comprehensive solution enables you to swap assets across a variety of blockchains, in a decentralized manner.
 Our robust API links decentralised exchanges (DEXs), and DEX aggregators, to provide the absolute best possible quote for your trade.
-Explore our API, the best solution for trading **native Bitcoin,** without the need for a centralised custodian.
+Explore our API, the best solution for trading **native Bitcoin,** without the need for a centralized custodian.

 The SwapKit API also offers a variety of endpoints specifically for integration with THORChain.
 This includes, and is not limited to: